lsst/dp1_lsst_io/docs/products/catalogs/object.rst

 An "object" is an astrophysical object at a static sky coordinate.

-The object catalog contains forced measurements on the deep coadd images at the coordinates of every object detected in the deep coadd image and every source detected in the individual visit images (except sources associated with moving objects).
+The object catalog contains forced measurements on the deep coadd images at the coordinates of every object detected with signal-to-noise ratio >5 in a deep coadd image of any filter.

 Measurements include PSF and extended fluxes, shapes, and sizes, as well as processing pixel flags.